PartemImperium/dotfiles/readme.md

 ### Configurations managed
 * .zshrc
 * .p10k.zsh
+* home.nix
 * .gitconfig
-  * Creates a .HOSTNAME.gitignore file and imports it allowing you to put things that you dont want on github in your config (work git info).
+  * Creates either a .home.gitconfig or .work.gitconfig file and imports it allowing you to seperate home or work config (and overal config).

 ## Getting Started